nilesh14/FMC/README.md

 Upgrading from 1.x versions
 ---------------------------
-First of all the package name has changed from `com.emilsjolander.components.stickylistheaders` -> `se.emilsjolander.stickylistheaders` so update all your imports and xml files using StickyListHeaders!
+First of all the package name has changed from `com.emilsjolander.components.stickylistheaders` -> `listheaders` so update all your imports and xml files using StickyListHeaders!

 If you are Upgrading from a version prior to 2.x you might run into the following problems.
 1. `StickyListHeadersListView` is no longer a `ListView` subclass.
 This means that it cannot be passed into a method expecting a ListView.
 You can retrieve an instance of the `ListView` via `getWrappedList()` but use this with caution as things will probably break if you start setting things directly on that list.